aras62/PIE/README.md

 <a name="annotations"></a>
 # Annotations

+There are three types of annotations in the PIE dataset: spatial annotations with text labels, object attributes, ego-vehicle information <br/>

+<a name="spatial"></a>
+### Spatial annotations
-PIE annotations are organized according to sets and video clip names.
-There are 6 types of labels and each has a unique id in the form of `<set_id>_<video_id>_<object_id>`.
-Traffic element ids are also tagged with the the initials of the corresponding object, e.g. tl for traffic lights.
+Spatial annotations are organized according to sets and video clip names.
+Six types of objects (pedestrian, vehicle, traffic_light, sign, crosswalk, transit station) are annotated with bounding boxes and each has a unique id in the form of `<set_id>_<video_id>_<object_id>`, e.g. pedestrian with id `1_2_50` is found in video 2 of set 1.
+Object ids for traffic infrastructure objects are also tagged with the the initials of the corresponding object, e.g. `tl` for traffic lights.

-All samples are annotated with bounding boxes using two-point coordinates (top-left, bottom-right) `[x1, y1, x2, y2]`.
-The bounding boxes have corresponding occlusion tags.
+Objects are annotated with bounding boxes using two-point coordinates (top-left, bottom-right) `[x1, y1, x2, y2]`.
+The bounding boxes for pedestrians have corresponding occlusion tags with the following numeric values:
-The occlusion values for pedestrians are either 0 (not occluded), 1 (partially occluded >25%) or 2 (fully occluded >75%).
-Occlusion for other labels are either 0 (not occluded) or 1 (occluded).

-There are three types of labels:<br/>
+- 0 - not occluded (pedestrian is fully visible or <25% of the bbox area is occluded);
+- 1 - partially occluded (between 25% and 75% of the bbox area is occluded)
+- 2 - fully occluded (>75% of the bbox area is occluded).

+Other types of objects have binary occlusion labels: 0 (fully visible or partially ocluded) or 1 (fully occluded).

-**Annotations**: These include object bounding box coordinates, occlusion information and frame id.
-Depending on the type of object additional information is available:
+Depending on the type of object additional information is provided for each bounding box (where applicable):

-* pedestrian
+* pedestrian - textual labels for actions, gestures, looking, or crossing
     * Action: Whether the pedestrian is `walking` or `standing`
     * Gesture: The type of gestures exhibited by the pedestrian.
 The gestures include
     `hand_ack` (pedestrian is acknowledging by hand gesture),`hand_yield` (pedestrian is yielding by hand gesture), `hand_rightofway` (pedestrian is giving right of way by hand gesture), `nod`, or `other`.
-    * Look: Whether pedestrian is `looking` or `not-looking`.
+    * Look: Whether pedestrian is `looking` or `not-looking` in the direction of the ego-vehicle.
     * Cross: Whether pedestrian is `not-crossing`, `crossing` the path of the ego-vehicle and `crossing-irrelevant` which indicates that the pedestrian is crossing the road but not in the path of the ego-vehicle.
 * vehicle
     * Type: The type of vehicle.
 The options are `car`, `truck`, `bus`, `train`, `bicycle` and `bike`.<br/>